 One of our tree bat species.
-Not typically found in Maryland in summer.
-Usually migrates south for winter, but some may linger late into the season, entering torpor during cold weather.
+It summers in the northern U.S. and Canada and is primarily a migrant in Maryland.
+Its winter range includes the southern U.S. and Mexico, but some may linger late into the season or overwinter in Maryland, entering torpor during cold weather.
 According to Maryland DNR, overwintering Silver-haired Bats may spend the winter "under loose bark, in rock crevices, in clumps of leaves, in woodpecker holes, in bird nests, sometimes open sheds, garages or outbuildings."

 Calls are very similar to Big Brown Bat and should be reviewed by an expert to verify ID.